Texas Judge Denies New Trial To Woman Convicted Of Voting Illegally In 2016, Will Now Serve 5 Years In Jail

 After serving about three years in prison for a felony tax fraud charge, Crystal Mason was granted probation.
-The mother of four believed that she was eligible to vote in the 2016 presidential election and promptly cast her ballot in Tarrant County.
+The mother-of-four believed that she was eligible to vote in the 2016 presidential election and promptly cast her ballot in Tarrant County.
 However, Texas law states that felons may not vote until they successfully complete their probationary period.

-According to The Huffington Post, Mason was found guilty in March and sentenced to five years behind bars.
-She, along with many community activists, believed the penalty to be too harsh so Mason appealed State District Judge Ruben Gonzalez’s decision.
+According to the Huffington Post, Mason was found guilty in March and sentenced to five years behind bars.
+She, along with many community activists, believed the penalty to be too harsh, so Mason appealed State District Judge Ruben Gonzalez’s decision.
 Last Monday, Gonzalez denied her request for a new trial.

 The law bars any individual from voting until “any term of incarceration, parole, or supervision” has been completed.
-But Mason’s attorney Alison Grinter argues that the statute is too broad and does not make it crystal clear who is eligible to vote.
+But Mason’s attorney, Alison Grinter, argues that the statute is too broad and does not make it clear who is eligible to vote.
 Judge Gonzalez countered with Mason’s signed voters’ affidavit where she declared that she was indeed eligible to cast a ballot.

 Mason’s treatment, in this case, has drawn national attention when compared to another voter fraud case in the same county.
-A White judge pleaded guilty to turning in forged signatures so that he could be added to a ballot.
+A white judge pleaded guilty to turning in forged signatures so that he could be added to a ballot.
 He was sentenced to five years on probation.
-Grinter argues that the penalties are starkly different because of race–Mason is Black.
+Grinter argues that the penalties are starkly different because of race; Mason is black.

-Grinter plans to appeal yet again as she believes that the Texas statute is in direct contrast to federal law.
+Grinter plans to appeal yet again, as she believes that the Texas statute is in direct contrast to federal law.
 A provisional ballot may be cast if the voter believes that he or she is eligible.
 If it is later discovered that the voter is not eligible, then the ballot would just be cast aside.

 Crystal Mason (center), who was sentenced to five years in prison for voting while on supervised release: “I wish I had never voted” in the 2016 general election.
 She and her lawyer are trying to get a new trial.
 Hear from her this afternoon on @KRLD. pic.twitter.com/lUzDvlZIKq